RAS-University/robotic-courses/docs/dynamics.md

   <input type="radio" name="q2-2" value="C"> It is always constant<br>
   <input type="radio" name="q2-2" value="D"> It depends on joint configuration<br>
   <button type="button"
-    onclick="checkTrueFalse('q2-2', 'C',
+    onclick="checkTrueFalse2('q2-2', 'C',
       'Correct!
-The mass matrix usually varies with the robot configuration — it is not constant.', 'Incorrect.
+The mass matrix usually varies with the robot configuration, it is not constant.', 'Incorrect.
 The mass matrix is not constant in general.')"> Check Answer
   </button>